-FabLab powered by Orange POLAND GOOD PRACTICE FabLab MIT Fab Lal Warsaw whi DIY activitie operates as their skills an i.e. Maker W wered by Orange was set up in 2017 and it is recognised by b Foundation.
-Fundacja Orange decided to create a venue in ch could serve as a creative space for everyone interested in s and hands-on experience.
+FabLab powered by Orange POLAND GOOD PRACTICE FabLab MIT Fab La Warsaw whi DIY activitie operates as their skills a i.e. Maker W wered by Orange was set up in 2017 and it is recognised by b Foundation.
+Fundacja Orange decided to create a venue in ch could serve as a creative space for everyone interested in es and hands-on experience.
 Fab Lab powered by Orange a not-for-profit entity.
 It is available for anyone, irrespective of nd experience.
-In Fab Lab there are various initiatives ongoing oman is one of its flagship projects - it aims at preventing social agical exclusion of females through informal education in the field of new technologies and crafts.
-Within the framework of this project, four training cycles have been completed and a n one is in the pipeline.
-The offer also contains open workshops for children, adults, families and trainings for high sch students.
+In Fab Lab there are various initiatives ongoing forman is one of its flagship projects - it aims at preventing social project experience the project of the set of th and technological exclusion of females through informal education in the field of new technologies and crafts.
+Within the framework of this project, four training cycles have been completed and a new one is in the pipeline.
+The offer also contains open workshops for children, adults, families and trainings for high school students.

 - Website: fablabtwarda.pl

-- Promoter/Funding Body: Fundacja Orange Founder. •
+- Promoter/Funding Body: Fundacja Orange Founder.

 - Partner: Robisz.to Association.

 - Years: 2 years.

-- Funding scheme: Free with paid workshops are organised by the Fab Lab partner (Robisz.To)
+• Funding scheme: Free with paid workshops are organised by the Fab Lab partner (Robisz.To)

 Targets Thematic

-• General Public (depending on projects, emphasis is put on specific groups - youth or women but the general idea is to keep the Fab Lab open for everyone).
-DIY, digital skills.
+• General Public (depending on projects, emphasis is put on specific groups - youth or women but the general idea is to keep the Fab Lab open for everyone). • [ DIY, digital skills.

 Community Links